aaronschendel/oshaMonitor/README.md

     - This is your Auth Token for Twilio.
 Can be found on the Twilio homepage after logging in.
 [More Details](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-How-to-Change-Them)
 - general.refresh_interval
     - This sets the frequency of the polling to check worker status.
 The number is the delay in milliseconds.
 IE: 5 seconds is 5000.
+- general.end_monitoring_after_alert
+    - This flag determines whether or not oshamonitor will continue running after alerting you that your system is offline.
+Main reason for setting this to true would be if you were concerned about not resolving the issue and the text messages costing you too much money.
+However, with a 60 second refresh interval an entire day of text messages would  cost you around $10 - not terrible.
 ```
     "hiveos": {
         "bearer_token": "your_hiveos_bearer_token"